Mixtape (video game): Development

-Melbourne-based studio Beethoven & Dinosaur had previously developed a music themed platforming title The Artful Escape, also published by Annapurna Interactive and released in 2021.
-Developer Johnny Galvatron described the feel of the game as "sorta like channel-surfing [old-school] MTV at 3 AM".
-The title is "soundtrack-driven", featuring music from Devo, Smashing Pumpkins, Iggy Pop, Joy Division, and more.
+Melbourne-based studio Beethoven & Dinosaur had previously developed a music-themed platforming title The Artful Escape, also published by Annapurna Interactive and released in 2021.
+Johnny Galvatron, the game's director, had been the lead of the band The Galvatrons until 2017, when he left to form Beethoven & Dinosaur.
+After The Artful Escape, Galvatron had the idea of basing a game on Devo's "That's Good", which led to expanding to creating a mixtape of Galvatron's "greatest hits of all time".
+Galvatron described the feel of the game as "sorta like channel-surfing [old-school] MTV at 3 AM".